IO1 - Toolbox for Entrepreneurship in Initial Primary Teacher Education

 IO4 - Guidelines for the Toolbox for Entrepreneurship in Initial Primary Teacher Education

-Since the toolbox consists of various elements targeting different levels of EE and includes activities of different durations of time, guidelines are needed to explain the use of the toolbox, as an overview and in detail.
+Since the toolbox consists of various elements targeting different levels of EE and includes activities, etc., that require different durations of time, guidelines are needed to explain the use of the toolbox, as an overview and in detail.
 The guidelines will help any European (or even non-European) HEI with Initial Primary Teacher Education to adapt the tools offered to its needs.

 The content and structure of the toolbox have been revised and tested among the project partners during the project time.
 Therefore, the formulation of the guidelines is currently in the main phase.